gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub-connectors/_index.md

 _D-Subminiature connectors_ (abbreviated to _D-Sub connectors_) were designed by ITT Canon in 1952.
 Large by today's standards, at the time, these connectors where one of the smallest connectors available for a computer, hence the name "subminiature".
 They are characterised by two or more rows of connections inside a **"D" shape** metal shell.

-{{% img src="de-9-female-pcb-mount-d-sub-connector-photo.jpg" width="300" caption="One of the most commonly used D-sub connectors of this era, the 9-pin female PCB-mount DE-9 connector." %}}
+{{% figure src="de-9-female-pcb-mount-d-sub-connector-photo.jpg" width="300" caption="One of the most commonly used D-sub connectors of this era, the 9-pin female PCB-mount DE-9 connector." %}}

 TIP: The **DE-9 is a very popular 9-pin computer serial cable**.
 It is also commonly (and **incorrectly**) called a DB-9 connector, presumably because of the name of larger DB-25 connector that it replaced.